Q: Why did my business receive the “Employer Notification” letter?

-- If you disagree with the Presiding Officer’s decision, you may appeal that decision to the U.S. Department of Health and Human Services.
+- If you disagree with the Presiding Officer’s decision, in some situations you may appeal the decision to the U.S. Department of Health and Human Services.

 Q: Do I have to hire an attorney to represent me in this matter?

-You may hire a person, such as a lawyer or an organization to act on your behalf.
-However, this isn’t required.
-In appeals like these, many people represent themselves.
-The Exchange won’t pay for an attorney if you choose to hire one.
+No. Most people represent themselves, but you may hire a person to act on your behalf if you prefer.
+The Exchange does not pay for an attorney if you choose to hire one.

 For more information about free or low-cost legal services in your area, call the Coordinated Legal Education, Advice, and Referral System (CLEAR) at 1 -888-201-1014.
-Other resources may be found at the Northwest Justice Project, Columbia Legal Services, the Northwest Women’s Law Center, some law schools, mental health regional support networks, and other non-profit legal organizations.
+You can find other resources at the Northwest Justice Project, Columbia Legal Services, the Northwest Women’s Law Center, some law schools, mental health regional support networks, and other non-profit legal organizations.